mrchimp/tock/README.md

 # Methods #

  * start(time)
-   * *time* is only needed if using countdown clock.
-      Should be an integer in milliseconds.
+   * *time* (optional) can be either a countdown value or a starting value
+     * If a countdown timer then set *time* in milliseconds to count down from
+     * If a starting value then set *time* in Unix time when the timer should be started.
+For example, if you want the timer to start at 10 seconds then call `start(Date.now() - 10000)`.
+The `timeToMS()` method is helpful here for converting to milliseconds.
+Having an arbitrary start time is useful for when a user may want to manually type in a start time.
  * stop()
-   * Stops the clock.
+   * Stops the clock and clears the timeout() from memory.
  * pause()
    * Stop the clock if it's running, continue clock if paused.
+Keeps the timeout() in memory.
  * reset()
    * Restart times to zero.
 Countdown clocks still need a duration to be passed to `start()` after `reset()` is called.
  * lap()